-Jerry Mitchell is an award-winning investigative reporter and author of the forthcoming book Race Against Time: A Reporter Reopens the Unsolved Murder Cases of the Civil Rights Era.
+Jerry Mitchell is an award-winning investigative reporter and author of Race Against Time: A Reporter Reopens the Unsolved Murder Cases of the Civil Rights Era.
 In this incredible true story, Mitchell takes readers on the road that led to the reopening of four of the most infamous killings from the days of the civil rights movement, decades after the fact.
 His work played a central role in bringing killers to justice for the assassination of Medgar Evers, the firebombing of Vernon Dahmer, the 16th Street Church bombing in Birmingham, and the Mississippi Burning case.
 Mitchell reveals how he unearthed secret documents, found long-lost suspects and witnesses, and eventually built up evidence strong enough to take on the Klan.

 His work has also inspired others to reopen long-forgotten cold cases.
 Since 1989, authorities in Mississippi and six other states have reexamined killings from the civil rights era, leading to 24 convictions.
 His stories have also exposed injustices and corruption, prompting investigations, reforms of state agencies, and the firings of boards and officials.
 His reporting also led to the oldest conviction in a serial killer case in U.S. history — nearly 54 years between his first known murder and his conviction.

 Mitchell has been a reporter in Mississippi for over 30 years, joining The Clarion-Ledger in 1986.
 He has won more than 30 national awards, including a MacArthur “genius grant,” the George Polk Award, Columbia University’s John Chancellor Award, and the Sidney Hillman Prize.
 He is also a Pulitzer Prize finalist and a longtime member of the Investigative Reporter & Editors.